-In all audit units, staff set audit priorities each year based upon established criteria.
-Random sampling is done using a stratified random sample method based on statistically valid methodology.
+Should annual waiver audits indicate a fraud issue, then the provider will be referred to the DOM Office of Program Integrity for further investigation.
 Any estimate of overpayment within Program Integrity is made utilizing a simple extrapolation with a standard error of the estimated overpayment and the confidence interval estimate of the total overpayment calculated from the data obtained from the sampled line items.
 The estimate of total overpayment is obtained by calculating the overpayment for each stratum and summing these overall strata.

 Post-payment audits of all waiver services can be conducted through a medical record request desk audit or as an on-site review.
 The on-site audit can be announced or unannounced, based upon the circumstances behind the audit recommendation.
-Depending on multiple factors, risk assessments typically result in one of the following recommended actions (dependent upon the severity of the allegations and other information uncovered during the risk assessment): No further action - No issues uncovered warranting further action.
+Depending on multiple factors, risk assessments typically result in one of the following recommended actions (dependent upon the severity of the allegations and other information uncovered during the risk assessment):

-• Provider education - No major issues identified that would result in patient harm or overpayments; however, it may be apparent that the provider as well as the Medicaid Program would benefit from additional education for the provider on proper/best billing practices.

-• Provider desk audit - Concern(s) were identified resulting in the need for medical record review (could be full or limited scope).
-However, the severity of the concerns do not currently warrant an on-site review.
+- No further action No issues uncovered warranting further action. - Provider education No major issues identified that would result in patient harm or overpayments; however, it may be apparent that the provider as well as the Medicaid Program would benefit from additional education for the provider on proper/best billing practices. - Provider desk audit Concern(s) were identified resulting in the need for medical record review (could be full or limited scope).
+However, the severity of the concerns does not currently warrant an on-site review.
 Certain provider records, including medical records, are requested for selected claims and clinical staff (if necessary) conduct a review of the services billed to ensure compliance with DOM guidelines.
-Providers are allowed thirty (30) days to submit the requested information.

-• Provider on-site audit (announced or unannounced) - Severity of the concern(s) has resulted in a recommendation of an on-site audit.
+Providers are allowed thirty (30) days to submit the requested information. - Provider on-site audit (announced or unannounced) Severity of the concern(s) has resulted in a recommendation of an on-site audit or where electronic records are not available from providers.
 Providers are generally given shorter notice (or no notice if warranted) of the pending on-site audit.
 If notice is provided, it can range from a few days to a few of weeks depending on several factors (i.e., type of facility, audit concerns, etc.).
 Requested information is collected on-site.
 A facility tour as well as provider/staff interviews are also conducted during on-site reviews.
 DOM staff, including clinical staff if appropriate, are included in on-site reviews and assist with conducting interviews.